close

 Confused?
 Let’s find the answer together.

-One side of the coin
+One Side of the Coin: The Good

-Every one of us needs different products and services in our day-to-day life, and of course, we have to pay for it.
+Every one of us needs different products and services in our day-to-day life, and of course, we have to pay for them.
 So, if we are getting our essentials at a discounted price, then why say No to it?

 But before you think it’s a YES, let's see!

 If you are buying something just because it is available at 90% off or because you wish to show it off, buying it makes no sense!
 It’s like smoking to look cool!
 Buying unnecessary things is a huge waste of money.
 So, as you are now aware of both sides of the game of Discounts, it's up to you to buy or not to buy.
-But do make sure you get things you really need.
+But make sure you get the things you really need.

 Rest is your call :)

-We all know that “flat 60% off,” “up to 70% off,” “buy 2 get 1 free” are among the many delights we look for while shopping.
-Also, have you ever noticed that in reality, we have discounts all year long in the form of “End of season sale,” “Big Billion sales,” festival sales, clearance sale, the “Bonanza” sale, and what not!
+We all know thatflat 60% off,” “up to 70% off,and buy 2 get 1 freeare among the many delights we look for while shopping.
+Also, have you ever noticed that in reality, we have discounts all year long in the form ofEnd of season sales,” “Big Billion sales,festival sales, clearance sales, theBonanza” sales, and whatnot?

-The motive behind this article is to make you aware that business is not a charity and these companies might work in ways which we may or may not understand.
+The motive behind this article is to make you aware that business is not a charity, and these companies might work in ways which we may or may not understand.
 So always remember both sides of the coin discussed above.

 Share this with a shopaholic friend of yours and let us know in the comment section about the best deal you got from these festive sales.